NORTHWEST ASIAN WEEKLY

 “What many don’t know is that she had a thirst for learning,” Locke told the Northwest Asian Weekly.
 “She went back to community college when she was 50 years old to take courses in tailoring — even though she was already an amazingly gifted seamstress, having made suits for my Dad and re-upholstered our living room sofas—and a course in idioms of American expressions!!
 And she was always reading newspapers and magazines and looking up unfamiliar words in her Chinese-American dictionary and practicing writing out the words on recycled scraps of paper.”

-Julie Locke is survived by Gary Locke, Rita Locke Yoshihara, Marian Monwai, Jannie Chow, Jeffrey Locke, and sisters Mary Pang, Annie Chinn, Ella Wong, and Kim Quang, and brother Wayne, 15 grandchildren, eight great-grandchildren, and numerous nieces and nephews.
+Julie Locke is survived by Gary Locke, Rita Locke Yoshihara, Marian Monwai, Jannie Chow, and Jeffrey Locke.